#2025 APPLICATIONS ARE CLOSED.

 MiCCY delivers a modern twist on funk and soul with a hint of RnB and pop.

 QMUSIC acknowledges the many Traditional Custodian groups all across what is now referred to as Queensland.
-We pay our respect to all elders: past, present and emerging.
+We pay our respect to all elders: past and present.
 As a peak body we also acknowledge the important role that music has played and continues to play on these lands since the very first sunrise.

 Continue